 The counsellor creates a conducive environment to help you relax and share your problems and concerns openly.
 She/he does not judge your actions or behaviours – instead, she/he empathises with you and ensures that you feel fully supported, heard and understood.

-The counsellor does not tell you what to do and also does not advise you or direct you on the “right” course of action.
-On the contrary, she/he helps you gain better clarity on your problem area and recognize unhelpful and self-defeating habits and belief systems that are contributing to your disturbing emotions and feelings.
-The counsellor can help equip you with relevant skills required to effectively deal with the problem and she/he works collaboratively with you to help you arrive at appropriate solutions to your problem.
+The counsellor does not tell you what to do and does not advise you or direct you on the “right” course of action.
+On the contrary, she/he helps you gain clarity on your problem area and recognize unhelpful and self-defeating habits and belief systems that are unhelpful.
+He/she will also help you gain a fresh, new perspective on your situation.

 Counselling can help deal with a wide range of everyday life issues.
 Some typical problems that people bring to us are: